CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 {{<note type="exercise" title="Exercise 5.1">}}

+### 🍴 Forking a repo

 Visit the following https://github.com/CodeYourFuture/education-blog and firstly locate the Fork button on this page.

 Click on the Fork button to create a new fork of the repository and set yourself as the owner of the fork.

+📋 How can you check you successfully forked the original repository?

+{{<details summary="hint">}}
+Hint: Check the url of your forked repository
+{{</details>}}

 {{</note>}}

 ## 💻 Working locally

-We can use Github to view and manage repositories.
-However, we can also work with repositories locally. **Locally** means taking a copy of a repository on Github and downloading it on to our local machine where we can look around and make changes without being on Github.

-{{<note type="exercise" title="Exercise 6.1">}}

-🔍 Figure it out - in this exercise, you'll need to figure out how to do something.
-Even though it is a little unfamiliar.

-Firstly,
+We can also use Git on our local machine to perform similar tasks as we do on Github.
+So we have the following question:

+{{<note type="question" title="❓">}}

+How can we get a local copy of an existing Github repository on our local machine.

 {{</note>}}

-## Going local

-However, we can also use Git on our local machine to perform similar tasks as we do on Github.
-The first task we have is This

-> ?
-How can we get a local copy of an existing Github repository on our local machine.

-In other words, we need to get a copy of the codebase on Github on to our device.
+In other words, we need to get a copy of the repository on Github on to our device.

-{{<note type="exercise" title="Exercise">}}
+{{<note type="note" title="cloning">}}

+We call a local copy of a Github repository a **clone**.

+The process of copying a remote repo on to a local machine is known as **cloning**.

+{{</note>}}

-## 👣 Follow the steps
+{{<note type="exercise" title="Exercise 6.1 - 👣 Follow the steps">}}

+###

-> 🎯 Goal: Clone a remote repository to our local machine
+> 🎯 Goal: Clone a remote repository to your local machine

-You'll need to follow the steps below so we can achieve the following goal:
+You'll need to use the information below so we can achieve the following goal:

-You'll need to clone the following repository 👉 https://github.com/CodeYourFuture/cyf-demo-repo
+You'll need to clone the following repository 👉 https://github.com/CodeYourFuture/education-blog

 To achieve this goal, follow through the steps in this video 👉 https://www.youtube.com/watch?v=ILJ4dfOL7zs